-The remaining cost of a CFA in Schools program is paid for through individual and corporate charitable donations, family foundations, and granting organizations.
+The remaining cost of an Arizona Arts in Schools program is paid for through individual and corporate charitable donations, family foundations, and granting organizations.

-Please help bring CFA in Schools to even more deserving youth by donating today!
+Please help bring Arizona Arts in Schools to even more deserving youth by donating today!

 3 Ways to Give